xanoxt/api-docs/whitepapers/cyber•Chain.md

 - Autocomplete is fully functional
 - Top 1 mln. search queries return useful answers

 This is infinite phase in which the network start continuously grow indexing more and more relevant and meaningful data and the most important answering questions better and for the better.
+Key scope of work during this stage is to continuously improve developers experience:

+> `More indexing => More people search => *More developers build* => More people earn, rank and promote => Better infrastructure => More indexing`.

 ## The power of cyber•Chain - not ready yet